TysonZheng/customerDataBase/README.md

-# The Customer Data Base assignment
+# This is the Customer Data Base repository with Tyson and Morgan
+#
+# There are branches to the main file and it will be updated through out the week.
+We are making code with methods and will be submitted by the due date